decentraland/old-documentation/_posts/development-guide/2018-02-9-3d-model-animations.md

 })
 ```

-You can also modify the parameters of an existing clip:
+You can also modify the parameters of an existing clip, by using the `setParams()` function and passing an object with the parameter values you want to change:

 ```ts
 clipSwim.setParams({ loop: true, speed: 3, weight: 0.2 })